Community Rating System (CRS)

 Flood Data Maintenance

-Flood data is provided to the public through the county's interactive Geographical Information System (GIS) mapping tool.
-The interactive GIS floodplain map discloses current NFIP data including the location of the 100-year floodplain, flood zones, location of the Limit of Moderate Wave Action (LiMWA) and the base flood elevations.
+Flood data is provided to the public through the County’s interactive Geographical Information System (GIS) mapping tool.
+The interactive GIS Floodplain Map discloses current NFIP data including the location of the 100-year floodplain, flood zones, location of the Limit of Moderate Wave Action (LiMWA) and the base flood elevations.
 Individual properties can be located on the maps by address.
-Coastal inundation ("sea level rise") information pertaining to the county is available through the Maryland Department of Natural Resources' Coastal Atlas, and the National Oceanic Atmospheric Administration's Inundation/Sea Level Rise Viewer.
-The county also makes historical and current Floodplain Insurance Rate Maps (FIRMS) and Floodplain Insurance Studies (FIS) available to the public.
-Hard copies may be obtained from or viewed at the Department of Planning & Zoning (P&Z), County Services Plaza, 3rd Floor, 150 Main Street, Prince Frederick.
+Coastal inundation ("sea level rise") information pertaining to the county is available through the Maryland Department of Natural Resources’ Coastal Atlas, and the National Oceanic Atmospheric Administration’s Inundation/Sea Level Rise Viewer.
+The County also makes historical and current Floodplain Insurance Rate Maps (FIRMS) and Floodplain Insurance Studies (FIS) available to the public.
+Hard copies may be obtained from or viewed at the Department of Planning & Zoning, County Services Plaza, 3rd Floor, 150 Main Street, Prince Frederick.

 Map Information Services

-The county conducts public outreach targeted to residents living in the 100-year floodplain repetitive loss areas (see below).
-The targeted audiences include: (1) property owners (PDF) residing at and/or owning property in repetitive loss areas; and (2) realtors, lenders, and insurance agents (PDF).
+The County conducts public outreach targeted to residents living in the 100-year floodplain repetitive loss areas (see section below).
+The targeted audiences include: (1) property owners residing at and/or owning property in repetitive loss areas; and (2) realtors, lenders, and insurance agents.

 Repetitive Loss Properties Management

-Under the CRS Program, the county is required to designate repetitive loss areas (PDF).
+Under the CRS Program, the County is required to designate Repetitive Loss Areas (PDF).
 These areas are based on county repetitive loss properties for which a property owner has made two or more flood damage claims of $1,000 or more to the NFIP within any rolling 10-year period.
-For more information regarding the county's repetitive loss areas, contact the John Swartz, Environmental Regulator at Planning & Zoning at 410-535-1600 x2238.
+For more information regarding the County’s repetitive loss areas, contact John Swartz, Environmental Regulator at Planning & Zoning, 410-535-1600 x2238.

 Elevation Certification Management

-As part of the county's responsibilities under the CRS, P&Z is required to re-certify its activities on an annual basis, including the 2018 annual progress report on the Calvert County Flood Mitigation Plan (PDF).
+As part of the County’s responsibilities under the CRS, the Department of Planning & Zoning is required to re-certify its activities on an annual basis, including the Annual Progress Report on the Calvert County Flood Mitigation Plan (PDF).